-In connection with one of the Company's operating leases (see Note 6, "Leases"), the Company has a \$4.9 million unsecured irrevocable standby letter of credit arrangement with a bank, under which the landlord of the building is the beneficiary.
+As of September 30, 2024, in connection with one of the Company's operating leases (see Note 6, "Leases"), the Company had a \$4.9 million unsecured irrevocable standby letter of credit arrangement with a bank, under which the landlord of the building is the beneficiary.
 The Company is required to maintain the standby letter of credit throughout the term of the lease, which expires in April 2035.